| |

 |

-Fred's daughter is going to
+Fred's daughter is going to be 16 tomorrow.

-be that old!
-I saw
+She couldn't be that old!
+I saw her only

-her only a few years ago, and she was just a baby!
+a few years ago, and she was just a baby!

 |